You Have to Wonder Why

 in their worn book bags

-you wondered for a moment
+i wondered for a moment

-if they ever thought of you
+if they ever thought of me

 though even then

-you rarely thought of them
+i rarely thought of them

-at graded crayon drawings
+crayon drawings

 pinned to the cork boards